With clock ticking before exit deadline, U.S. appears poised to postpone troop withdrawal from Afghanistan

 “We have an agreement which is signed by the United States, a superpower,” and backed by the United Nations and the international community, he said.
 “They have to follow it.”

-As top Biden aides have conducted a review of Afghanistan policy, military leaders have laid out what they see as the risks of a premature U.S. departure, including a likely collapse into civil war, the increased possibility of terror attacks targeting the United States, and the reversal of hard-won advances in human rights.
+As top Biden aides have conducted a review of Afghanistan policy, military leaders have laid out what they see as the risks of a premature U.S. departure, including a likely collapse into civil war, the increased possibility of terrorist attacks targeting the United States, and the reversal of hard-won advances in human rights.

-Some military officials also caution there is now insufficient time to leave by May 1 without significant security and logistical problems.
+Some military officials also caution that there is now insufficient time to leave by May 1 without significant security and logistical problems.
 While military personnel and contractors could be evacuated by aircraft, a hasty exit would require the destruction of millions of dollars in sensitive equipment and could be followed by a diplomatic drawdown at the Kabul embassy.

 “At this point, we’re inside a planned window for an orderly departure,” a U.S. official said.
 “The closer we get to May 1st, the more expedited it becomes.”